BenjaminBastidas/academic-test/content/authors/benjamin-bastidas/_index.md

 - Researchers

 ---
-I've been building, programming, and disassembling things since I can remember.

-Currently, I'm an Assistant Professor at Universidad Adolfo Ibàñez and Academic Director of the Master in Industrial Engineering.
-I also founded and was the initial director of the UAI Systems Center, where we work in solving complex real-life problems using operations research tools.

-My research interests are in combinatorial problems, in particular, scheduling problems, and the analysis and design of approximation algorithms.
-I'm currently interested in applications related to control and energy/power management and dealing with uncertainty in these settings.
+I’ve always been interested in science and mathematics and I try to apply these to everything I do in my life.
+I also love programming, and everything related to the study of the universe, from amateur astrophotography to astrophysics.

+Currently, I’m a Research Engineer at Universidad Adolfo Ibáñez, were I work developing and implementing solutions to solar energy/power control and management based on stochastic optimization models.
+I also have previous experience working in consulting related to operations research and software development.